WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/Data-minimization-and-selective-disclosure.md

 To grasp the problem, here are three examples of how people would like privacy preserved in the process of sharing credentials.

-You attempt to login to an online service and are asked for your Facebook name.
-You know that the service may read from your Facebook account a broad range of data without your meaningful consent.
-You hesitate, since the service doesn't need everything in your Facebook account.
-What will it read today?
+Diego attempts to login to an online service and is asked forhis  Facebook name.
+He knows that the service may read from his Facebook account a broad range of data without meaningful consent on his part.
+Diego hesitates, since the service doesn't need everything in his Facebook account.
+Thoughts pass through his mind: What data will this service read in order to complete the login?
 What will it read in future?
-You are not sure.
-Is there a way to login with your Facebook data while revealing only a minimal amount of information?
+Is there a way for him to login with his Facebook data while revealing only a minimal amount of information?

-You hand your driver's license to a bouncer to prove you are of drinking age.
-As he looks it over, you realize he is looking at your date of birth and home address.
-He only needs to know that you are over 21.
-Is there a way to disclose your approximate age without revealing your actual age, along with your home address and city of residence as well?
+Selena hands her driver's license to a bouncer to prove she is of drinking age.
+As he looks it over, she sees him inspecting her date of birth and home address.
+He only needs to know that she is over 21.
+Is there a way to disclose that she is indeed old enough without revealing her actual age, along with her home address and city of residence as well?

-In negotiations with a real estate agent to purchase a home, you reveal a letter from your bank stating your credit limit.
-You wanted to reveal its approximate amount only, but the agent insisted on verifying that the letter was authentic.
-You feel the agent now has the upper hand in the negotiation.
-Could you have revealed only an approximate amount, and reveal more details as the negotiations progress?
+In negotiations with a real estate agent to purchase a home, Proctor reveals a letter from his bank stating his credit limit.
+He wanted to reveal its approximate amount only, but the agent insisted on verifying that the letter was authentic.
+Proctor feels the agent now has the upper hand in the negotiation, as the letter reveals more than just its authenticity.
+Could he have revealed only an approximate amount, and reveal more details as the negotiations progress?

-Each story highlights a particular privacy enhancement: the first "data minimization," the second, "selective disclosure," and the third, "progressive trust."
+Each story highlights the need for a particular privacy enhancement addressed in this paper: Diego's highlights the need for "data minimization," Selena's for "selective disclosure," and Proctor's for "progressive trust."

 ## What are credentials and attributes?
 A credential is a statement of information relating to a subject, such as "my age."
-The precise definition from the W3C VC: A credential is a qualification, achievement, quality, or piece of information about an entity's background such as a name, government ID, payment provider, home address, or university degree.
+To be more precise, "a qualification, achievement, quality, or piece of information about an entity's background."
 Such a credential describes a quality or qualities, property or properties of an entity which establish its existence and uniqueness.
 A credential has an issuer, inspector, subject and holder.
+Examples include a name, government ID, payment provider, home address, or university degree.

 An attribute is a value associated with a credential.
 For example, "January 1, 1980" is a date that could be an attribute associated with a birthday.

 ## What are verifiable credentials?
 A verifiable credential is a credential that is effectively tamper-proof, and whose authenticity can be verified in an automated fashion.
-A credential in-and-of-itself, as long as it is stored properly, does not need privacy enhancement.
+## Do attributes need to be formatted for privacy-enhancement?
+Privacy enhancement is made possible by the use of standardized formats.

+Privacy becomes an issue when credentials are shared and inspected.
 It is when the credential is verified that it is exposed to inspection and our privacy concerns are brought to bear.

-## Do attributes need to be formatted for privacy-enhancement?
-Yes.
-The formatting of an attribute makes it more or less amenable to privacy-enhancing treatment.
-Privacy enhancement is much more efficient when standardized formats are used.
+It is then that machine processes can assist in privacy enhancement, provided that they can understand and work with the data in question.

-The World Wide Web community has many ways of formatting data.
+The World Wide Web community has standardized many data formats.
 Some were standardized to enable search engines to understand the information on web pages and provide richer search results.
 While unformatted data can be interpreted by using data extraction methods, these can be error prone because information can be represented in so many different ways.

-## Do attributes need to be numeric?
+## What is the role of numbers?
+Do attributes need to be numeric?
-While all electronic information is handled as numbers, there are different kinds of numbers.
+All electronic information is ultimately stored as numbers.
 The ability of a system to enhance privacy depends on the kinds of numbers involved.
+Current practice identifies three main kinds of numbers.

 * Nominal numbers answer the question, "what is the identifier?"
 * Ordinal numbers answer the question, "in what order?"